alainamstutz/GIVE-MOVE/GIVE-MOVE.md

 # Estimation of "a" per-protocol effect for GIVE-MOVE (there are several)

-Based primarily o:
+Based primarily on:
-Guidelines for estimating causal effects in pragmatic randomized trials Eleanor J. Murray1, Sonja A. Swanson2, Miguel A. Hernán
+Guidelines for estimating causal effects in pragmatic randomized trials by Murray et al.

 Causal estimand of interest: The effect of receiving the assigned treatment strategies = The effect of successfully receiving GRT-guided strategy in intervention and VL-guided strategy in control